|On this page…|

 Recall that in Defining the Inputs and Outputs, you set a limit range of 0 to 2 for airflow.
 By adding 1 to the computation, the value of airflow will exceed the upper limit of this range when two fans are running.

-Simulation pauses after 350 seconds because of an out-of-range data error:
+Simulation pauses because of an out-of-range data error:

 As expected, the error occurs in the during action of SpeedValue because the value of airflow is out of range.

-To isolate the problem, double-click the last line in the status panel at the bottom of the dialog box:
+To isolate the problem, double-click the last line in the error message:

 Data '#439 (0:0:0)': 'airflow'